Runebase/runebase-prediction-server/README.md

     }

 ### POST /winnings
-Returns the amount of PRED and QTUM the participant will receive for winning.
+Returns the amount of PRED and RUNEBASE the participant will receive for winning.

 **Body**